nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Adding priority level : `priority`

-Adds an priority level to a patient in the address book.
+Adds an priority level to a patient in the system.

 :pencil: Format: `priority /id INDEX /level PRIORITY_LEVEL`